rose-collectionservices/digital-archives/04 Other How-Tos/Packaging_with_BagIt.md

 			echo

 			done
 5. Edit the information located in the brackets [] to match your collection information.
-The ID numbers should equal the folder numbers you are wanting to bag.
+If there are any spaces in the file path, make sure there's a forward slash before each space or put the entire path in quotation marks.
+The netID should be your Emory ID.
+The ID numbers in curly brackets should equal the folder numbers you are wanting to bag.
 For example:

    		cd /media/bcadmin/New\ Volume1/digitalArchives/diskImages/test_diskImages/bedwa